codacy/docs/docs/organizations/using-coding-standards.md

     -   **Choose tools and patterns**: the tool and code pattern configurations of the coding standard.
     -   **Select and apply to repositories**: the repositories that follow the coding standard.

-1. Click the button **Save and apply standard** on the repository selection page to save your changes to the coding standard.
+1. Click the button **Save and apply coding standard** on the repository selection page to save your changes to the coding standard.

     Codacy will start using the updated coding standard on the next analysis of each selected repository.